sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 sage: Cᵒ = C.dual(); Cᵒ       # type C\^o<TAB><ENTER>
 2-d cone in 2-d lattice M
 }}}
-But note that Python normalizes identifiers, so the following variants are ''not'' distinguished:
+But note that Python [[https://stackoverflow.com/questions/34097193/identifier-normalization-why-is-the-micro-sign-converted-into-the-greek-letter|normalizes identifiers]], so the following variants are ''not'' distinguished:
 {{{
 #!python
 sage: AT == Aᵀ, AH == Aᴴ, Co == Cᵒ